EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 *NOTE: Research project management may also be done using the LTERProject schema.
 The supplementary XSL stylesheets for that schema include export of EML2.1 &lt;**project**&gt; trees.
 For details see  online documentation:*
 *[http://im.lternet.edu/project/LTERProjectDatabase](http://www.google.com/url?q=http%3A%2F%2Fintranet.lternet.edu%2Fim%2Fproject%2FLTERProjectDatabase&sa=D&sntz=1&usg=AFQjCNHZD0SrYPF5y0bseC02fmiaDji2MQ))*

 Minimally, the description of an LTER site-level project should include &lt;**title**&gt;, &lt;**personnel**&gt; and &lt;**abstract**&gt;, with the study area description and mission statement.
-The &lt;**distribution**&gt; tree should link to the project’s home page, or alternatively could link to other publications describing the project.
+The &lt;**distribution**&gt; tree should link to the project's home page, or alternatively could link to other publications describing the project.
 These elements are all used at the dataset level; see their individual sections for specific content  recommendations.

 Two elements are unique to the &lt;**project**&gt; tree: